Diane Brazen Gordon, JD

-Bankruptcy attorney Diane Brazen Gordon has twenty years of experience concentrating in consumer bankruptcy law and civil litigation.
+Bankruptcy attorney Diane Brazen Gordon has over twenty years of experience concentrating in consumer bankruptcy law and civil litigation.
 Ms. Gordon has represented numerous debtors, creditors, and a Chapter 7 bankruptcy Trustee.
 Currently Ms. Gordon exclusively represents debtors in both chapter 7 and chapter 13 consumer bankruptcy cases.

 - Download Diane Brazen Gordon’s Brochure (requires Adobe Reader)